 - Mature ads platform: When Facebook Ads started in 2009, the ads technology is pathetic.
 However, over the years, its machine learning and targeting capabilities have gotten much more sophisticated.
 This means increasingly better ROI for businesses.
 Other platforms may have users in Singapore but their ads platform still leaves much to be desired.
 Google is the old guard and needs no introduction.

 - Scalable: Sure you do not need so many customers to make a profit from ads, but Google and Facebook allows you to scale your advertising campaign when you want to.
 There is a compound effect.
 The more you advertise on Facebook, the more it learns about your target audience and improves on its targeting precision.

 - Reliability: Other platforms may give you a trickle of a few customers but they quickly dry out.
 Facebook & Google are able to give a consistent stream of customers each month based on your ad budget– basically, what SMEs in Singapore need the most.

 The common argument here is that Google and Facebook are already fraught with advertisers and have gotten too competitive.(see point 4 below on our thoughts on ads saturation).

 Our advice applies to the average advertiser in Singapore.
 Unless you are spending close to 6 figures a month on online ads, you probably have not reached your cap on Google & Facebook.
 Before you reach your cap, you will be fine sticking to Google and Facebook.

-You’ve probably heard about Facebook’s ability to go laser targeted on your ideal prospects based on the large amount of data it has collected of its users.
-Unlike in US (in which Facebook has access to more data), however, a number of targeting options are not available to us in Singapore, for example, income level, home type, b2b buyers, and certain purchase behaviors are not available.
+You’ve probably heard about Facebook’s ability to go laser targeted on your ideal prospects based on a large amount of data it has collected of its users.
+Unlike in the US (in which Facebook has access to more data), however, a number of targeting options are not available to us in Singapore, for example, income level, home type, b2b buyers, and certain purchase behaviors are not available.